Get the best holiday packages to Zanzibar from Nairobi Kenya.

 Zanzibar Island Hotels and Resorts

 In Zanzibar, you will never be in need of finding luxury accommodations made to fit your budget.
-Dozens of top hotels are at the heart of the major islands, which come in all shapes and sizes to suit needs and tastes of all kinds.
-If an out of the way beach property suits you, you will be able to find an endless number of private beach hotels built amidst the serene landscape.
-If something more modern is more your style, you can take your pick of any of the five-star Zanzibar hotels in the city.
+Dozens of top Zanzibar hotels are at the heart of the major islands, which come in all shapes and sizes to suit needs and tastes of all kinds.
+If an out of the way beach property suits you, you will be able to find an endless number of private Zanzibar beach hotels built amidst the serene landscape.
+If something more modern is more your style, you can take your pick of any of the five-star Zanzibar hotels in the Island.

-You can take your pick of any leading luxury hotels including Diamonds La Gemma dell’Est, Essque Zalu Zanzibar, Dream of Zanzibar and Hideaway of Nungwi.
+You can take your pick of any leading luxury Zanzibar hotels including Diamonds La Gemma dell’Est, Essque Zalu Zanzibar, Dream of Zanzibar and Hideaway of Nungwi.
 Each offers something unique for those who appreciate the finer things.

 The Hideaway of Nungwi is an ideal spot that offers a bit of everything.
 Placed right above a gorgeous, quiet beach, it offers the best dining and suites in the world, spa and fitness center, and exclusive villas that will leave you wanting for nothing.

-Essque Zalu Zanzibar is an award winning hotel that features private suites and villas on Zanzibar’s northern-most tip.
+Essque Zalu Zanzibar Hotel is an award winning hotel that features private suites and villas on Zanzibar’s northern-most tip.
 Traditional architecture paired with lavishly-designed interiors will leave wishing you could stay a lifetime.

-Even if you are looking for something simpler to save a bit of extra cash for sightseeing, you will be able to take your pick from a variety of world-class hotels that each offer their own unique charm.
+Even if you are looking for something simpler to save a bit of extra cash for sightseeing, you will be able to take your pick from a variety of world-class Zanzibar hotels that each offer their own unique charm.
 Doing a little research beforehand will definitely pay off, ensuring you find a good deal and a sweet location.